'Not a great look': Sign on student house during Homecoming prompts neighbor complaints

 Trudeau says stronger infrastructure needed after inspecting Fiona damage

-Justin Trudeau travelled today to P.E.I., where he inspected damage caused by post-tropical storm Fiona and pledged to find ways to build more resilient infrastructure.
+Justin Trudeau travelled Tuesday to Nova Scotia and P.E.I., where he pledged to find ways to build more resilient infrastructure after inspecting the extensive damage caused by post-tropical storm Fiona.

 -